-Public Defender Corporation for the Fifth Judicial Circuit Summary of Recorded Audit Adjustments Year Ended June 30, 2008
+Public Defender Corporation for the Eighth Judicial Circuit Summary of Recorded Audit Adjustments Year Ended June 30, 2008

 During the course of our audit, we accumulated adjustments that were determined by management to be material to the statement of net assets, statement of revenue, expenses, and changes in net assets, and cash flows and to the related financial statement disclosures, or management otherwise determined were appropriate to make.
-The summary of the adjustments made to the original trial balance are included on the following pages.
+The summary of the adjustments made to the original trial balance are as follows.